bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 The human tilted his head, now more curious than angry, one eyebrow up, so Adrex went on:
 "Based on the way you hold my gun, you know how to use it, which I believe only one individual knows how to."
 Adrex' eyes narrowed.
-"- which makes you a member of Vox Machina, if *I* am not mistaken?"
+"- that makes you a member of Vox Machina, if *I* am not mistaken?"

 His eyes had only one focus in the world, and that was trying to read this human.
 He might hold enough power over his wife and child to keep Adrex alive a bit more.
 They were the parents - their hair gave it away, and not even Yurgunn had known how to hold the gun the first time, but this guy did.
-This meant that this was an ugly bet with destiny, since Adrex only ever heard one thing about the Vox Machina, and that was the story old Cleff Tinkertop had told a few months back.
+This meant that this was an ugly bet with destiny, since Adrex only ever heard one thing about Vox Machina, and that was the story old Cleff Tinkertop had told a few months back.

 Adrex could see a small grin on the human's face, before he pushed his circular spectacles up a nudge with two fingers, still holding Adrex' gun in his other hand.